 Examples of Other Tanning Methods

-Producing the vegan leather is harmful as it has been associated with cancers and other diseases.
+Producing vegan leather is harmful as it has been associated with cancers and other diseases.
 It, therefore, has a long-term harmful effect on the environment and human beings.
-Despite the harmful effects of the vegan leather on the environment, it can be produced from the recycled plastics.
+Despite the harmful effects of vegan leather on the environment, it can be produced from recycled plastics.
 It is, therefore, a more ecological alternative to the plastic industry.

 In conclusion, the tanning method should use natural raw materials as this will ensure that it does not pollute the environment.
 Vegetable and rose-tanned leather value natural materials, thus minimizing the damage the fashion industry causes to the environment.

 CP Slippers will produce a step-by-step look at producing leather in our next installment of the History of Leather Collection.